Skip to main content

 During spring and autumn equinoxes, afternoon sunlight creates triangular shadows descending El Castillo's northern staircase, forming an undulating serpent connecting to carved serpent heads at the pyramid base.
 This astronomical phenomenon demonstrates extraordinary Mayan engineering precision aligning architecture with solar movements.

-Chichen-Itza was designated one of the New Seven Wonders of the World in 2007 through global voting campaign recognising exceptional archaeological significance.
-El Castillo pyramid demonstrates extraordinary astronomical precision through equinox phenomena whilst preserving remarkable Maya-Toltec architectural achievements representing pre-Columbian civilisation zenith.
+Chichen-Itza was designated one of the New Seven Wonders of the World in 2007 through global voting campaign recognizing exceptional archaeological significance.
+El Castillo pyramid demonstrates extraordinary astronomical precision through equinox phenomena while preserving remarkable Maya-Toltec architectural achievements representing pre-Columbian civilization zenith.

 UNESCO World Heritage Criteria